Strategic considerations when deploying authentication policies

 - Devices: Consider the devices used to access applications.
 Personal devices or corporate devices are obvious cases.
 Also consider public devices and devices belonging to friends of an employee.

-- Network requirements: corporate, home network, public network.
+- Network requirements: Consider whether your users access your org from corporate network, a home network, or a public network.

-- Authenticators and authentication methods: Which are available and can be enabled for your users.
+- Authenticators and authentication methods: Consider which are available and can be enabled for your users.
 This consideration should include an assessment of the user experience you will deliver.

 - User education: Users are the last line of defense.
 Giving them a basic understanding of the policies and the reason behind them will make them better supporters.